AnthonyM5/my-awesome-blog/_posts/2021-04-25-dynamic-programming-3.md

 {% endhighlight %}

-We can further increase our algorithim's complexity by returning the values used to sum to the target sum and utilizing additional data during each call.
+We can further increase our algorithm's complexity by returning the values used to sum to the target sum and utilizing additional data during each call.

 {% highlight javascript %}